 To evaluate the performance of Pure ink in ink painting, no hand drawn element was added on the printed paper unless the signature.
 Only a mouse and keyboard are used to do the painting.
 No pressure stylus is used.

-The whole process is summarized as a video and put on top of this page
+The whole process is summarized as a video and put on top of this article

 Use inclined brush to draw chapped stones, and set brush dryness and pigment wetness to low values.

-Press hotkey 'x' to switch the brush to inclined brush.
+Press hotkey 'x' to switch the brush to inclined brush (or press the 'Shift' key and roll the mousewheel together).
 After selecting color, set the wetness roughly to 0.18.
-Press hotkey '2' or '3' to set the brush dryness to 20% or 30% only.
+Press number key '2' or '3' to set the brush dryness to 20% or 30% only.
 Rotate the mouse wheel so that the direction of the brush tip is roughly parallel to the direction of the cracks and then wipe back and forth along the dark side of the rocks.
 The pigment in the brush will use up.
 Put your finger on the key '2' or '3' continuously and press them to refill pigment when this happens.

 set the size of the inclines brush to be very small (diameter roughly as 20 pixels).
 Set the brush dryness to be low as well.
 Since the brush is smaller, slightly increase the pigment wetness to, says, 0.4 for easy wipping.
 The direction of brush tip should be perpendicular to the direction of crack.
 Hemp-fiber crack consists of strokes in the shape of "3".
 Overlap such strokes with varying density in the dark side of the rocks.

 Axe-chisel stroke is done by one single wipe to form a surface, unlike the hemp-fiber crack which forms a surface by overlapping a lot of strokes.
 Set brush size to be large (e.g. diameter roughly 98 pixels).
 Use inclined brush.
-Adjust the length of the brush edge to match with the surface width by pressing the up and down arrow key.
+Adjust the length of the brush edge to match with the surface width by pressing the "Shift" key and rolling the mousewheel together.
 Short brush edge is easier to use.
 Set the pigment wetness to be 0.2.
-Press the hotkey “3” to set the brush dryness as 30%.
+Press the number key “3” to set the brush dryness as 30%.
 Place the brush at the top of where the axe-chisel stroke will be created.
 The direction of brush tip is perpendicular to the direction of the stroke.
 The brush moves toward the opposite direction of the brush tip a little bit first and then turns 90 degrees and wipes downward quickly and largely.
 Remember to release the left mouse button before the brush reaches to the end of the stroke to make the end of stroke more loose.

 If we set the brush size to be small (says, diameter as 58 pixels), brush edge to be short and wipes downward slightly, we can have axe-chisel stroke in short size